 Even though I am no longer studying abroad in Europe, I have continued to make the most of my time by visiting NYC, D.C., & more!
-Check out my travel guide below for tips on Washington D.C., New York, Connecticut, and Rhode Island!
+Check out my travel guide below for tips on what to see in Washington DC, New York, Connecticut, and Rhode Island!

 New Haven, CT